How to grow your own fruit and veg - a beginner's guide

 6. Watering your plants

-We might live in a rainy country but when there’s a long spell of dry weather, make sure you get the garden hose out and keep your plants hydrated (if there’s no bans in place, of course).
+We might live in a rainy country, but when there’s a long spell of dry weather make sure you get the garden hose out and keep your plants hydrated (if there’s no bans in place, of course).

 It’s important to avoid over-watering your plants.
 To stop your plants from drowning it’s best to attach a rose to the end of your watering can so the water can be evenly distributed.

-When should you water plants?
 For almost all plants, you should water them when the top inch of soil feels dry.
 To check if your plant needs watering just follow the finger dip test.
 Don't be tempted to over water.
 Over watering can be as damaging as under-watering.

 Investing in a water butt is a great eco-friendly and cost-effective way to water your plants.
 Simply attach to your downpipe and collect rainwater you can then use to water your plants.
+Check out our blog on how to install a water butt for the full rundown.

 7. Happy harvest and regrowth

-Now all the groundwork has been done, it’s important that you take care of your crops until they're ready to harvest.
-But how do you know when’s best to pick your veggies?
 Well, veggies all have different harvest times, so it’s best to keep a check on what was planted and when.
 Here’s a guide on how to tell when fruit and veg is ready for picking and pulling...

 Beetroot, turnips and carrots